- Shirts must be tucked in at all times, including at break, lunch, before and after School.

 - All clothing items should be labelled with the student’s name.
 The school cannot be held responsible for any loss.

-Please note that trainers, plimsolls or boots must not be worn in school, but trainers can be worn outside to play football at break and lunchtimes.
+Please note that trainers, plimsolls, canvas shoes or any sports-style footwear must not be worn in school, but trainers can be worn outside to play football at break and lunchtimes.

-All notes from parents must be signed and dated by a member of the pastoral team or a senior member of staff.
+All notes from parents must be signed and dated by a Student Support Leader or a senior member of staff.

 Whilst it is understood that fashionable hair is important to young people, certain styles will not be permitted in school.
 This includes the following: